texstudio-org/texstudio/utilities/manual/source/configuration.md

 -   Enable ToolTip-Help: show tool tips on selected latex commands in the completion list.
 -   Enable ToolTip-Preview: show tool tips with a preview of the completion, e.g. images in case of filenames, the surrounding text in case of references, etc.
--   Auto insert Math... : when inserting a math-symbol (e.g. a greek symbol) outside a math environment, txs automatcally adds $ before and after that command.
+-   Auto insert Math... : when inserting a math-symbol (e.g. a greek symbol) outside a math environment, txs automatically adds $ before and after that command.
 -   Preferred command set: selects the tab of the completer when opening it anew, see [section](editing.md#auto-completion).

 If your favorite package is not yet present for completion (and syntax